KollinRT/Generative-AI-for-HIV-1-Inhibitor-Discovery/README.md

 The top one is quicker but is also grabbing the header multiple times.
 The bottom one times longer but is not.
 Then one could run

 `WIP_Thesis/scripts/Round2/train_word_level_tokenizer_round2.py` is the file used to create the tokenizer for Round 2.
-Just need to now find the file that SELFIES the other files...
-Process the ChEMBL 35 datas...
+Just need to now find the file that SELFIES the other files.
+Process the ChEMBL 35 dataset by
 ```
 shuf -n 10000000 zinc15_all_raw.smi > zinc15_sampled_10M.smi
 ```